dougaicoin/whitepaper/README.md

 - Governance processes

-### 4. The $DOUG Token
+### 4. The $DOUGAI Token

 #### 4.1 Token Utility

-The $DOUG token is central to the DougAI ecosystem, serving multiple purposes:
+The $DOUGAI token is central to the DougAI ecosystem, serving multiple purposes:

-- **Access to Compute Resources:** Users spend $DOUG to access AI computational power on the network.
+- **Access to Compute Resources:** Users spend $DOUGAI to access AI computational power on the network.
-- **Reward Mechanism:** Contributors earn $DOUG for providing computational resources.
+- **Reward Mechanism:** Contributors earn $DOUGAI for providing computational resources.
 - **Governance:** Token holders can participate in platform decision-making processes.
-- **Staking:** Users can stake $DOUG to earn additional rewards and secure the network.
+- **Staking:** Users can stake $DOUGAI to earn additional rewards and secure the network.

 #### 4.2 Staking Mechanism